-Since equations (24)-(25) are convection dominated in the Q variable, we obtain numerical results by the semi-Lagrangian method, as utilized by Chen and Forsyth (2007).
-In Figure 5 we show the probability of abandonment versus level of fine K(top graph), and the mining project's NPV versus K (bottom graph).
-The optimal level for K is $K^ =$ \$8.85M with an associated NPV of \$97.05M, which compares to \$97.8M when K = 0.
+Since equations (4.7)-(4.8) are convection dominated in the Q variable, we obtain numerical results by the semi-Lagrangian method, as utilized by Evatt et al. (2011) and Chen and Forsyth (2007).
+In Figure 5 we show the probability of abandonment versus level of fine K (top graph), and the mining project's NPV versus K (bottom graph).
+The optimal level for K is $K^ = \$8.85M$ with an associated NPV of \$97.05M, which compares to \$97.8M when K = 0.
 The halving of abandonment probability is thus achieved in return for a reduction in NPV of \$0.75M, or 0.8%.
 The roughness of Figure 5 (top) is a consequence of roughness in the ore grade data as shown in Figure 4.
-Figure 6 shows the optimal thresholds for changing operational state, when no fine is imposed (top)
+Figure 6 shows the optimal thresholds for changing operational state, when no fine is imposed (top) and when the optimal fine K = \$8.85M is imposed (bottom).
+The higher dashed line is the optimal price to expand operation S_e^ , the lower dotted line is the optimal price to abandon from the expanded state S{a2}^ and the continuous line is the decision to abandon from normal operation S{a1}^ .
+The most significant difference between the two operating strategies is found towards the end of extraction, as Q approaches 0.